Arjybltrn/docket-project-two/README.md

 # <span style="font-family: andale mono, monospace">**docket.** <span>

 ## **Description**
-Stay organized and manage your day-to-day.
+### Stay organized and manage your day-to-day.  <br>
+Docket helps you:
+- Increase productivity
+- Reduce stress
+- Allows for more personal time
+- Provides a sense of accomplishment

 ---

 <!-- TABLE OF CONTENTS -->

 <details>
 <summary> Table of contents</summary>